arg-tech/bert-te/README.md

 ### /bert-te

-#### Description
-- **Methods**: `GET`, `POST`
-  - **GET**: Returns information about Service and its usage.
-  - **POST**: Expects a file upload (`file` parameter) in the xAIF format.
-The Flask route processes the uploaded file identify argument relation between I-nodes and update the xAIF node to represent the argument relations and returns the updated xAIF as a json file.

 #### Details
 - **URL**: `/bert-te`
 - **Methods**: `GET`, `POST`
 - **Input**:
   - **GET**: No parameters.
+Returns information about Service and its usage.
   - **POST**: Expects a file upload (`file` parameter) in the xAIF format.
 - **Output**:
-  - **Response**: The inferred argument structure in xAIF json file format, containing nodes, edges, locutions, and other relevant information.
+  - **Response**: The route processes the uploaded file, identify argument relation between I-nodes, update the xAIF with the argument relations and returns the updated xAIF as a json file.

 ## Input and Output Formats